Adopted and unadopted roads and footways, Sections 38 and 278

 You can find out more about this in the Highways Act (1980) at gov.uk

 Naming new roads

 We are responsible for street naming and numbering, providing addresses to developers and individuals for new properties and for renumbering streets if needed.
-Most areas in Milton Keynes are named based on a collective theme for example, streets in Oldbrook have English Cricket themed names and Oxley Park are Hollywood Legends.
+Most areas in Milton Keynes are named based on a collective theme, for example, streets in Oldbrook have English cricket themed names and Oxley Park are Hollywood legends.

-If a property is not 'registered' through the street naming and numbering process the address will not appear on the National Land and Property Gazetteer (NLPG) or the Royal Mail Postal Address File (PAF) and the owner/occupier may have difficulties registering for utilities and services, getting deliveries or being located by emergency services.
+If a property is not registered through the street naming and numbering process, the address will not appear on the National Land and Property Gazetteer (NLPG) or the Royal Mail Postal Address File (PAF), and the owner/occupier may have difficulties registering for utilities and services, getting deliveries or being located by emergency services.

 MK Council has a statutory power to name and number streets as well as to approve and officially register property addresses within the MK Borough.
 Royal Mail will not allocate a postcode until they receive official notification of new or amended addresses from us.
+This includes: